-Groups Sue Trump Administration To Ensure All Residents Counted For Congress
+Latinx Groups Ask Court To Ensure All Immigrants Included In Allotting Congress Seats

 Citing NPR's reporting, the filing also references Census Bureau Director Steven Dillingham's vague response to a question Rep. Ayanna Pressley, a Democrat from Massachusetts, posed during a congressional hearing in July.
 Asked whether citizenship will be factored into apportionment after the 2020 census, Dillingham ultimately refused to directly comment on an issue "currently in litigation."

-Census Bureau spokesperson Michael Cook declined to comment on this latest legal challenge.
+Census Bureau spokesperson Michael Cook declined to comment on this latest legal filing.

 "We do not provide comments on litigations," Cook said in an email.

-Justice Department spokesperson Sarah Sutton and the public affairs office of the Commerce Department, which oversees the bureau, also declined to comment.
+Justice Department spokesperson Sarah Sutton and the public affairs office of the Commerce Department, which oversees the Census Bureau, also declined to comment.

-MALDEF's latest legal move adds another layer of complexity in the tangled legal battle in Alabama over who will be included in the congressional apportionment count after the census.
+MALDEF's latest legal move adds another layer of complexity to the tangled legal battle in Alabama over who will be included in the congressional apportionment count after the census.

 The organization's lawyers have said they do not trust Justice Department attorneys to provide a thorough defense of the Census Bureau.